-Works of art and photographs can be used as powerful inspiration for drama activities.
-Pictures can soon be brought to life through still images, thought tracking and improvisation.
+Works of art and photographs can provide powerful inspiration for drama activities.
+Pictures can easily be brought to life through still images, thought tracking and improvisation.

 Choose an image that depicts a range of characters.
 The picture should be big enough to be seen by the whole group – ideally projected on to the wall – or a large poster displayed where everyone can talk about it together.